 07 of 10

 Just because St. John's wort (Hypericum perforatum) is an invasive plant in North America, that does not mean that all members of this genus are bad.
 The cultivars of other species can be quite useful in landscaping.
 For example, unlike the weedy Hypericum perforatum, the Hidcote cultivar has attractive, dark-green foliage and golden-yellow flowers.
 Grown in zones 5 to 9 and blooming all summer long, it can be anywhere from 2 to 4 feet in height, with a similar width.
 Grow it in full sun to partial shade.
-Other types are similarly eye-catching, bearing yellow flowers that yield to berries in a variety of different colors in fall, depending on the cultivar:
+Other types are similarly eye-catching, bearing yellow flowers that yield berries in a variety of different colors in fall, depending on the cultivar: